Top 10 Spots For Restaurant Week Summer 2019

-Restaurant Week is back for its summer edition July 24 to August 18 and we couldn’t be more excited!
-With 390 restaurants offering $29 prix fixe menus for lunch and $42 for dinner, there’s no better way to take a culinary trip around the world while visiting the big apple.
+Restaurant Week is back for its summer edition begin July 22 through August 16 and we couldn’t be more excited!
+With 380 restaurants offering $26 prix fixe menus for lunch and $42 for dinner, there’s no better way to take a culinary trip around the world while visiting the big apple.
 Here are our top 10 restaurant picks that shouldn’t be missed this season.
 Click here to make a reservation!

 Hidden behind a functioning pawn shop, Beauty & Essex is a true gem on the Lower East Side and is widely regarded as one of New York's most beautiful restaurants.
-Head inside and past the two-story crystal chandelier for celebrity chef Chris Santos' signature menu of international small plates along with dry-aged steaks and raw bar offerings.
+Head inside and past the two-story crystal chandelier for celebrity chef Chris Santos' signature menu of international small plates along with BBQ bourbon short ribs and raw bar offerings.
 Don’t forget to leave room for the restaurant's equally decadent desserts.

 Benjamin Steakhouse Prime- Murray Hill